Knaresborough Zoo: Incidents

-In June 1983 a Bengali tiger was shot dead by police after it escaped from its enclosure.
+In June 1983 a Bengal tiger was shot dead by police after it escaped from its enclosure.
 The tiger had killed and mauled several other animals in the zoo.
 In a retirement statement from North Yorkshire Police, an officer named Mike Thompson was described to have taken part in this specific firearms incident.

 Three python snakes worth approximately £950 were stolen from Knaresborough Zoo in 1983, Nick Nyoka's wife Barbara described the snakes as "bad-tempered" and warned that they had a tendency to bite, this led to fears for public safety.
 It is not public information about whether the pythons were returned to the zoo.

 Use of the site today

 Even though the zoo closed in 1986 nothing was done with the location until the late 1990s when it was acquired by the Henshaw's charity, an organisation which supports individuals with sight loss and other disabilities.
 The Knaresborough Zoo buildings and enclosures were demolished and an Arts and Crafts Centre was built, this first opened to the general public on 25 April 1999 and is still used today as an educational facility and a place for local events to be held including live music nights.
 The crafts produced at Henshaw's still reference the zoo history of the location, for the 2017 Spring Flower Show in Harrogate the organisation created a design which included a sculpture of a lion named Simba.
 A blue plaque was placed on the outside of the Arts and Crafts Centre building by Knaresborough Civic Society in 2014 with a small paragraph about the zoo.